 There were five named men given in the book of Job.
-The introduction in verse one simply said, “There was a man in the land of Uz, whose name was Job” as if no lineage was necessary.
+The introduction in verse one was simple, “There was a man in the land of Uz, whose name was Job,” as if no lineage was necessary.
 No lineage was ever given for him in the text of Job but it did mention his father as currently alive in Job 15:10 saying, “With us are both the grayheaded and very aged men, much elder than thy father.”
-That would be the case if Job’s ancestry was clearly laid out already in another portion of the biblical text.
+That omission would be the case if Job’s ancestry was clearly laid out already in another portion of the biblical text.

 When the next three men were introduced in Job 2:11 their abbreviated ancestry or place of birth was also presented.
 These men were “Eliphaz the Temanite, and Bildad the Shuhite [Shuahite], and Zophar the Naamathite.”
 The fifth man named was “Elihu the son of Barachel the Buzite, of the kindred of Ram.”
 Since such contracted ancestries were given it implied one of three things: 1) the presumption of prior knowledge detailing the necessary connecting pieces for the separate ancestry of each of these men was clearly understood, or 2) written information was readily available to any reader, or 3) these men came out of nowhere specific or important and passed again into oblivion.